Rianto-RNT/rnt-computer-app/README.md

   * Implementing middleware for admin role (backend)
   * When Admin login then redirect to admin dashboard (Frontend)
   * Create admin page (Frontend)
+- Admin Authorization
+  * Create Product
+  * Must have Category
+  * Must have Sub Category
+  * CRUD in Dashboard panel